Manner-Manor | Commonly Confused Words

 etymology

-• Manner refers to a way in which something is done, and its meaning is focused on behavior or method.
+• Manner refers to a way in which something is done, while manor refers to a large country house.

 © 2025 Lithium Lab Pte Ltd